raspofabs/magnoliabook/Analogue Input.md

 If we ground with different values of resistor, the photoresistor will become sensitive to different levels of light.
 High value resistances make it less sensitve, allowing for sunlight levels.
 Low value resistances make it more sensitive, meaning you can detect low light level differences.
 This is because the grounding resistance pairs with the photoresistor resistance to create a voltage divider.

-In a circuit, the current is the same the whole circuit around, but the voltage on the other hand, is not.
-Voltage is a measurement of potential difference, and a really obvious example is how we can add multiple batteries in a line to increase the voltage.

-Two 1.5v batteries in a battery holder turn into a 3v battery because the voltages add up, but it's not like they have become two 3v batteries by touching, they are still two seperate 1.5v batteries than can still be tapped for power independently as well.

-As two 1.5v batteries add up to 3v, so do two sources of resistance.
-We calculate what the voltage is at each resistance by dividing the voltage into two different ones based on the resistance of the two sources of resistance.
-In our circuit, the **GND** is 0v, and the **VCC** is 5v.
-To calculate the voltage between the two resistors, we can work it out from first principles and ohms law.
-Or we can just use this formula:

-    middle volts = R2 / ( R1 + R2 ) * overall volts

-Here, R2 is the 2k resistor, and R1 is the photoresistor.
-If R1 is very high (when it is dark, the photoresistor can measure in the megaohm range,) then R2 / (REALLY HIGH + R2) is going to be a very small value.
-If R1 is very low, then R2 / (almost zero + R2) is going to be almost 1.

 This is how we make inputs work with potentiometers (sliders and knobs, and other variable resistors).
 We ground one side, power the other, then catch a voltage off the middle pin.

 If you have a unpredictable analogue input (such as a photoresistor) you can add a variable resistor to the mix so you can tweak the lower and upper range, effectively giving you a hardware trimming.
-To do this, attach **VCC** to the live end of the variable resistor, and then attach the R2 to the middle pin of the variable resistor.
-This way you can adjust the value of R2 to fine tune the mid range.
+To do this, attach **VCC** to the live end of the variable resistor, and then attach the **R1** to the middle pin of the variable resistor.
+This way you can adjust the resistance opposing the photoresistor to fine tune the sensitivity.

 ## Take away